lsst-dm/dmtn-037/index.rst

 Appendix A: Refraction calculation
 ==================================

-While the true density and index of refraction of air varies significantly with altitude, I will follow :cite:`Stone1996` in approximating it as a simple exponential profile in density, that depends only on measured surface conditions.
+While the true density and index of refraction of air varies significantly with altitude, I will follow :cite:`Stone1996` in approximating it as a simple exponential profile in density that depends only on measured surface conditions.
 While this is an approximation, it is reportedly accurate to better than 10 milliarcseconds for observations within 65 degrees of zenith, which should be sufficient for normal LSST operations.

 The refraction of monochromatic light is given by